Code-Institute-Submissions/whos-that-pokemon/README.md

 #### Other
 - [Responsinator](https://www.responsinator.com/) was also used in conjuction with the above methods to check the responsiveness of my website across many devices at the same time.

+### User Story Testing

+1. As a user, I want to be able to begin playing the game easily.
+:white_check_mark: A game can be started in just one click, by clicking the ‘start game’ button on the landing page.
+2. As a user I want large, easy to press buttons, so that I can press them on my mobile.
+:white_check_mark: Buttons on the landing page and game page display the full width of the screen when the game is viewed on mobile.
+3. As a user I want feedback on whether my answer is correct or not.
+:white_check_mark: After the user selects an answer, a popup modal gives the user visual feedback on the correct Pokémon name matched to the Pokémon sprite
+:white_check_mark: The modal displays a green tick mark on a successful match
+:white_check_mark: The modal displays a red X on an unsuccessful match
+:white_check_mark: The correct Pokémon sprite is displayed
+4. As a user I want to know what my score is after each question.
+:white_check_mark: The score counter in the top right counter is updated after every successful match and the user can see this at all times
+5. As a user I want to restart the game so I can try improving my score.
+:white_check_mark: A restart button is visible throughout the main game, and on the end game screen.
+It is represented by a restart icon obtained from Fontawesome
+6. As a user I want to know how to redeem my points to win a prize.
+:white_check_mark: At the very end of the game, the user is given feedback based on their score.
+:white_check_mark: They are given information on what their prize is and where they can obtain their prize.
+ :white_check_mark: They are given an ID number that correlates with their score so they can obtain their prize

 ---